-- Students should write or type all answers on paper provided or on the student’s computer using the Examplify software program.
+- Students must write or type all answers on paper provided by the law school or on the student’s computer using the Examplify software program.
 Students may not bring any blue books, scratch paper, or other paper into the exam rooms.
 Most professors use Examplify for multiple-choice questions.
 If a student selects to handwrite a multiple choice exam, they must record answers in a law school provided blue book unless instructed otherwise by their proctor.

 - Students may not bring cellular telephones or other electronic devices into the exam rooms unless these items can be turned off.
-This includes programmable watches or devices and any device that can connect to the internet.
+This includes programmable watches or any device that can connect to the internet.
 The items must be turned off and stored in student backpacks/bags in the front of the classroom during exams.
 Anyone causing a disruption will be reported to the senior assistant dean for student services.
 Materials found to be causing disruption at the front of the room will be placed outside of the room by the exam proctor until a staff member is able to retrieve it.
 The student may see the Exam Coordinator following completion of his/her exam to collect his/her things.

 - Students may not discuss the exam questions with each other during the exam.
 Faculty will not be available to answer questions directly during exams.
 Faculty will be available to answer questions from the head proctor or dean on duty.
 Proctors are responsible for being aware of instructions given by faculty, which are stated under “Professor’s Instructions” on the exam cover sheet to determine if the professor has given instructions regarding errors on exams.
 If there are such instructions, proctors may merely point them out.
 If there are no instructions, proctors may use the following default instructions: